portworx/px-docs/run-with-k8s.md

   colors: true
 ```

-### Instruct PX to enable the Kubernetes scheduler hooks
+### Configure PX

-The PX configuration file needs to specify Kubernetes in the scheduler hook section.
+Instruct PX to enable the Kubernetes scheduler hooks.
+To do this, the PX configuration file needs to specify Kubernetes in the scheduler hook section.
 Here is an example PX config.json that has this directive:

 ```
 # cat /etc/pwx/config.json